tdwg/process/review_manager.md

 | :--- |
 | *Need to edit #1.3.1 if we want to have the option of non-anonymous expert review.* |

-1. Should be anonymous to all but the Review Manager during the review process.
+1. Should be anonymous to all but the Review Manager during the Review process.
-2. Are expected to have a high level of understanding of the domain and of the technical issues related to the proposed standard.
+2. Are expected to have a high level of understanding of the domain and of the technical issues related to the proposed Standard.
-3. Provide an unbiased assessment on the proposed standard.
+3. Provide an unbiased assessment on the proposed Standard.
 4. Report to the Review Manager in a timely manner.

 # 2 TDWG Standards Track